Sanmeet007/pandas_prototype/README.md

 **_Love torturing data ?
 Cause if you torture the data it will confess!
 Feel the data talking to you #AliveData._**

-A package that with implementation of famous `Pandas` library in my way , allows you to visualize data using data tables
+A package with implementation of famous `Pandas` library in my way , allows you to visualize data using data tables.

 ![Pandas Prototype](https://sanmeet007.github.io/python-protos/images/pandas_prototype.png)